nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 There is a Select property, which can be set to a url to call when the user selects a record from a list.
 If a url, an id parameter will be added, containing the id field from the selected record.

-There is the built-in ability to filter out records with zero values - if you set a field's "nonZero" option to either True or False, the javascript will add a button to show or hide zero values (if you set it to True, zero values are hidden to start with, and vice versa).
+There is the built-in ability to filter out records with zero values - if you set a field's `nonZero` option to either True or False, the javascript will add a button to show or hide zero values (if you set it to True, zero values are hidden to start with, and vice versa, except for `checkbox` fields, which work the other way round - i.e. checked values are not shown by default - because the checkbox is often used to mark a record as hidden, or to be deleted).
+You can fine tune this behaviour by setting nonZero to a JObject containing some of the fields documented in the javascript (see dovumentation for `makeDataTable` in `default.js`).

 ### Form

 The Form class creates an input or display form.
-For input forms, "Save" and "Save and Close" buttons are provided, which will include the amended form data as a json object called `json` in the post parameters to the current method with `Save` added to the end.
+For input forms, a "Save" button is provided, which will include the amended form data as a json object called `json` in the post parameters to the current method with `Save` added to the end.
 This expects an AjaxReturn object to be returned indicating success or failure, and including the Primary id of any newly-created record.
 You can override this url by adding a `submit` property to Options.

-If a `canDelete` property is added to Options, a Delete button will be provided, which calls the current method with `Delete` added to the end, providing the record id as a parameter.
+If a `canDelete` property is added to Options, a "Delete" button will be provided, which calls the current method with `Delete` added to the end, providing the record id as a parameter.
 You can override this url by adding a `delete` property to Options.

 ### ListForm

 This creates a possibly editable editable list of records.

 You can allow the user to select an item from the list by setting the Select property to a url to call with the record id in an `id` parameter.
 If you do not do so, Save buttons will be provided, which will include the amended form data as a json object called `json` in the post parameters to the current method with `Save` added to the end.
-This expects an AjaxReturn object to be returned indicating success or failure, and including the Primary id of any newly-created record.
+This expects an AjaxReturn object to be returned indicating success or failure.
 You can override this url by adding a `submit` property to Options.

 ### HeaderDetailForm